zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 I performed several preprocessing steps:

 - Converted some original LaTeX-style questions into natural language.
-- Converted PGPS9K structural and semantic clauses into a normalized functional annotation format.
 - Built a symbolic answer parser so the model can output decimals, fractions, radicals, π-expressions, units, or simple equations while still being fairly compared against the numeric ground truth.